Policy 567: Students with Advance Directives or Consent to Treatment

-This district has a statutory duty to protect the health of all students enrolled in the district.
+The district has a statutory duty to protect the health of all students enrolled in district schools.
 Medical personnel who are employed by the district or whose medical services are contracted by the district also have statutory duties to adhere to certain protocols.
-Based upon these statutory duties, this district’s medical personnel or health care providers will honor a student’s written “consent to care” which may include refusal to consent to care and/or withdrawal of care.
+Based upon these statutory duties, the district’s medical personnel or health care providers will honor a student’s written “consent to treatment” which may include refusal to consent to treatment and/or consent to withholding or withdrawal of health care services.

-In the event a Living Will and Durable Power of Attorney for Health Care relating to a student contains a refusal to consent or a withdrawal of care and is presented to district personnel by the student or his or her parent/guardian, a copy of the document(s) will be placed in the student’s educational record.
+In the event an advance care planning document, as defined herein, relating to a student contains a refusal to consent or a withdrawal of treatment and is presented to district personnel by the student or his or her parent/guardian, a copy of the document(s) will be placed in the student’s educational record.
 Nursing staff will also be notified and provided a copy of such document(s).
-The individual presenting the document(s) to care will be informed of this policy.
+The individual presenting the document(s) will be informed of this policy.

-In the event emergency medical services personnel are called by this district to assist a student, district personnel knowledgeable of a written consent to care will make a reasonable effort to inform the medical services personnel of the consent to care document.
-Emergency medical services personnel have statutory authority to follow the consent.
-Medical personnel or health care providers employed or contracted by the district or contracted to provide medical services, if on site at the time of a medical emergency, will comply with the consent to care document presented to the district, and will provide comfort care.
+In the event emergency medical services personnel are called by district staff to assist a student, district personnel knowledgeable of an advance care planning document, DNR, POST identification device, or other advance directive, or a written consent to treatment, will make a reasonable effort to inform the medical services personnel of such document.
+Emergency medical services personnel have statutory authority to follow the document.
+Medical personnel or health care providers employed or contracted by the district or contracted to provide medical services, if on site at the time of a medical emergency, will comply with the advance care planning document, DNR, POST identification device, or consent to treatment presented to the district, and will provide comfort care.

 There is a presumption in favor of consent to cardiopulmonary resuscitation (CPR) unless:

-No health care provider shall be civilly or criminally liable or subject to discipline for unprofessional conduct for acts or omissions carried out or performed in good faith pursuant to the directives in a facially valid POST form or living will or the holder of a facially valid durable power of attorney or a directive for health care.
+No licensed independent practitioner, emergency medical services personnel, other health care provider, facility, or individual employed by, acting as the agent of, or under contract with any such health care provider of facility shall be civilly or criminally liable or subject to discipline for unprofessional conduct for acts or omissions carried out or performed in good faith pursuant to the directives in a facially valid advance care planning document, DNR order, or other health care directive, or pursuant to a POST identification device as provided for in Idaho Code §39-4512A.

 DEFINITIONS